Sylvain2703/MessengerUWP/README.md

 ## Changelog

+- Version 0.2.0:
+  - Improve dialogs, settings and chatbot cards for small screens.
+  - Improve navigation between the master and detail view: navigation should work in all cases.
+  - Fix an issue where, on Messenger v2, a part of the back button was unexpectedly displayed (on devices with EdgeHTML < 16).
-- Version 0.1.0: Initial alpha version
+- Version 0.1.0: Initial alpha version.

 ## License